focusreactive/headless-cms-gpt-sdk/packages/sb-ai-sdk/README.md

 }
 ```

-- `fieldNames` - Array of field names that should be translated.
-Should match the document schema.
-Can with any type of content (string, JSON, etc.)
-- `documentId` - Id of the document that we need to process.
+- `contentTitle` - Title of the content that we need to process.
+We use it to set a logical context.
-- `targetLanguage` - Language to which we need to translate the content.
-- `newDocumentConfig` - Optional.
-If you want to create a new document with the translated content, you can pass the config here.
+- `promptModifier` - Optional.
+If you want to add some instructions to the prompt, you can pass the modifier here.
-- `titleFieldName` - Field that should be used to create a new document title based on it's value.
-- `additionalFields` - Optional.
-Additional fields that should be added to the new document.
+- `cb` - Callback function that will be called with the result.

 **Usage**